-We think the Ink Business Cash℠ Credit Card is an excellent choice for small businesses with irregular cash flow, and low spending needs.
-The card comes with 0% introductory APR for 12 billing cycles on purchases and balance transfers, providing businesses that may have trouble paying down their balances some much needed breathing room.
-Furthermore, the Ink Business Cash℠ Credit Card doesn’t weigh down too heavily on entrepreneurs whose spending won’t earn them enough rewards to justify paying an annual fee.
+We think the Ink Business Cash® Credit Card is an excellent choice for small businesses with irregular cash flow, and low spending needs.
+The card comes with an introductory APR of 0% Intro APR on Purchases for 12 months on purchases, providing businesses that may have trouble paying down their balances some much needed breathing room.
+Furthermore, the Ink Business Cash® Credit Card doesn’t weigh down too heavily on entrepreneurs whose spending won’t earn them enough rewards to justify paying an annual fee.
 As we'll explain, we think the card is ideal for companies with less than $25,000 in spending per year, with no significant travel expenses.

-Features we like best about the Ink Business Cash℠ Credit Card:
+Features we like best about the Ink Business Cash® Credit Card:

-Where we think the Ink Business Cash℠ Credit Card fell short:
+Where we think the Ink Business Cash® Credit Card fell short:

 - No travel rewards for companies whose employees fly or visit clients frequently

 - Not a good value for businesses spending more than $25k per year